Compare · Beehiiv

 The honest comparison founders actually search for

 If you searched "beehiiv alternative" hoping for a cheaper newsletter platform, this isn't it.
 Try Substack (free, 10 percent rev share), buttondown.com (cheap, indie-friendly), or Ghost (self-hostable, one-time cost).
 If you searched it hoping for a way to grow your list without ads, keep reading.
-Gorilla costs $0.99 per run.
+Gorilla is free to start, then a flat $14.99 a month for 2,000 credits, one credit per qualified lead.
 One run scans five platforms, generates 25 intent-phrased queries, ranks the results, and exports CSV/JSON.
-No subscription, no setup.
+Low-relevance results are free.
 You get answers in two minutes about whether your newsletter idea has any pull on social.

 Related reading